-pytripgui is graphical user interface (GUI) built around TRiP98 planning system and pytrip package.
-It is capable of visualising patient CT data, dose and LET overlays. pytripgui can make treatment plans using local or remote TRiP98 package.
+pytripgui is the graphical user interface (GUI) built around TRiP98 planning system and pytrip package.
+It is capable of visualising patient CT data, dose and LET overlays. pytripgui can make treatment plans using the local or remote TRiP98 package.

 TRiP98 package is not included here, if you need it, go first to TRiP98 webpage http://bio.gsi.de/DOCS/TRiP98/NEW/DOCS/trip98.html

 pytripgui works under the most popular operating systems with necessary packages installed, see installation instructions below.

 We recommend that you run a recent Linux distribution.
 A recent Ubuntu version or Debian Stable/Testing should work, or any rolling release (archLinux, openSUSE tumbleweed).
 In this case, be sure you have python and pip installed.

 As a baseline we recommend running python version at least 3.5.
 To get them and install system-wide on Debian or Ubuntu, type being logged in as normal user:

 $ sudo pip install python3-pip

 To automatically download and install the pytripgui system-wide, type:

 NOTE: the pip package is named pytrip98gui, while the name of project is pytripgui.

 pytripgui currently works in Linux, Windows and macOS with Python 3.5-3.9.